saravana2906/spring-boot-Contact/README.md

  - Request Mapping using annotations and usage of Controller,Repository annotations
  - Front End Forms to Back End DataBinding
  - Autowiring of required objects
- - Redirection from one controller to another using flashattributes As part of Hibernate Validator, this application implements
+ - Redirection from one controller to another using flashattributes<br>
+As part of Hibernate Validator, this application implements
  - Null check , length check using annotations
  - Cross field verification using class level user defined annotations
- - Usage Valid and bindingresult annotation in controller classes As part of Spring Data JPA
+ - Usage Valid and bindingresult annotation in controller classes<br>
+ As part of Spring Data JPA
  - Usage of CRUD repository
- - Usage of findBy and delet methods using different name patterns As part of Hibernate ORM
+ - Usage of findBy and delet methods using different name patterns<br>
+As part of Hibernate ORM
   - Usage of Entity , ID annotations
   - Usage of Mapping annotations
   - used only unidirectional Many to One mapping
   - Usage of Query and Param annotations while using JPQL
-  - Usage of Transactional annotations while deleteby pattern methods
+  - Usage of Transactional annotations while deleteby pattern methods <br>

  What features can be implemented further ?